ppy/osu-wiki/news/2023/2023-12-15-nat-gazette-dec-2023.md

 ## Milestones

-Let's take a short breather from all the news above and go through some fun milestones and stats gathered from the past 4 months!
+Let's take a short breather from all the news above and go through some fun milestones gathered from the past 4 months!

 ### Badges